I-Corinthian/blink-core/CONTRIBUTING.md

-Contributing to Bitcoin SV
+Contributing to Blink SV
 ===========================

 Thank you for your interest.

-At this stage in the development of Bitcoin SV we are not accepting contributions to the project.
+At this stage in the development of Blink SV we are not accepting contributions to the project.
 We expect to change this policy soon.